 When completing the application form, the following points are crucial:

-• Use the 2026 application form provided below.

-• Modifying or removing texts (questions, explanatory text for the question, etc.) included in the application form is not allowed.
+• Please use the current application form and not a version from previous years.
+For research starting in 2027, use the 2026 application form provided below.• Modifying or removing texts (questions, explanatory text for the question, etc.) included in the application form is not allowed.

 • Please do not exceed the specified maximum number of words in certain sections.
 Tables and figures (including legends) do not count towards the word limit.